ryan-jacobs/nest-auto-humidity/readme.md

-# Nest Auto Humidity (Condensation/Ice Prevention)
+# Nest Auto Humidity (Condensation/Ice Blocker)

 For a smart device, a Nest thermostat is not very "smart" at managing humidity levels relative to exterior conditions in cold and dry weather.
 Nest allows users to set a static target humidity level but homes in very cold or irregular climates will benefit from a more variable humidity level that is relative to exterior temperature.<sup>[1](https://www.hvac.com/faq/recommended-humidity-level-home/),[2](http://www.startribune.com/fixit-what-is-the-ideal-winter-indoor-humidity-level/11468916/),[3](https://www.hunker.com/13416128/recommended-humidity-based-on-the-temperature-in-the-house)</sup>

 This PHP project leverages the Nest API to track exterior temperatures and uses this information to automatically adjust interior humidity based on configurable steps.
-The goal is to lower the target interior humidity as exterior temperatures fall in order to prevent condensation, ice and other problems near exterior-facing surfaces.
-The process takes into account the future weather forecast to predict needed changes and allow adequate time for humidity adjustments to take effect.
+The goal is to regulate interior humidity appropriately as exterior temperatures fall to prevent condensation near exterior surfaces such as windows.
+The process takes into account the weather forecast to predict needed changes in advance and allow adequate time for humidity adjustments to take effect.

 ## Dependencies